wp-plugins/bilingual-linker/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fix for menu items all showing translation link

 = 2.1 =
 * Added new item in WordPress menu builder to be able to easily add Bilingual Linker link to menu